yous/whiteglass/about.md

 ```

 ### Comments

 whiteglass provides the ability to include your favourite commenting service, like [Disqus](https://disqus.com).

 To enable comments on pages and posts:
 1. Overwrite the `_includes/custom_comments_provider.html` with your custom provider of comments.
-2. Add `comments: on` to your `_config.yml`.
+2. Add `comments: false` to your `_config.yml`.

-To disable comments on certain posts or pages specify `comments: off` in the front matter of the page or post.
+To disable comments on certain pages or posts specify `comments: false` in the front matter of the page or post.

 ### Metadata for SEO